LineageOS/lineage_wiki/_includes/templates/device_install.md

 {% else %}
 ## Unlocking the bootloader / Installing a custom recovery

-There are no recovery install instructions for this unofficial device.
+There are no recovery install instructions for this discontinued device.
 {% endif %}

 ## Installing LineageOS from recovery